University of Washington School of Public Health

 - You, the student: You are responsible for securing an internship, organizing a plan with the Course Coordinator, finding a Site Supervisor, and communicating the SPH 495 expectations to both parties.
 You are also responsible for completing your required internship hours, submitting an academic project that meets the Course Coordinator’s expectations, and maintaining correspondence with both the Course Coordinator and Site Supervisor.

 - Course Coordinator: The Course Coordinator should be willing and able to help you process your internship experience and shape your academic project.
 They will be reviewing your academic project and submitting your credit to Academic Records.
 It is your responsibility to schedule meetings with the Course Coordinator and ensure that you understand her expectations.
 It is also your responsibility to ensure that the Course Coordinator and Site Supervisor are in contact with each other.

 - Site Supervisor: Your Site Supervisor should be the person who directly oversees your work at your internship.
 You and your Site Supervisor should be making explicit arrangements concerning overall goals, projects, duties, hours, and other expectations.
 Your Site Supervisor will need to verify that you have completed your required hours by confirming this with the Course Coordinator.

 How do I register?

 The completed application and learning contracts must be completed and turned in to the Public Health Major, Health Sciences F-332, for staff to register you.
 Turning in SPH 495 paperwork after the 5th day of the quarter will result in a University-assigned fee of $25.
 The absolute deadline to submit your application and signed learning contract is the third week of every quarter.

 Earning academic credit for an internship will not fit with all student course plans.
-There are also limitations to the number of internship credits that can be applied towards the Public Health Major, so please consult with advisers first about next steps.
+There are also limitations to the number of internship credits that can be applied towards the Public Health - Global Health Major, so please consult with advisers first about next steps.

 SPH 495 Application Package This package includes: